 The soundtrack was composed by Taku Iwasaki who also worked on scores for Gurren Lagann and Soul Eater among others.
 It fits itself pretty well to situations presented to the Armed Detective Agency and never gets in the way.

-What I love about it is how rich in variety it can be, ranging from some goofy-sounding tunes like “Good For Nothing” to some pleasant jazzy stuff like “Shikkaku”.
-Hell, it can also get pretty badass and energetic during action-oriented scenes, with rocky tunes and cool guitars, like “Inou no Susume”.
+What I love about it is how rich in variety it can be, ranging from some goofy-sounding tunes like “Good For Nothing” to some pleasant jazzy stuff like “Shikkaku."
+Hell, it can also get pretty badass and energetic during action-oriented scenes, with rocky tunes and cool guitars, like “Inou no Susume."

-The high points of the music are the two opening themes, “Thrash Candy” and “Reason Living”, done by Granrodeo and SCREEN Mode respectively.
-At first I wasn’t sure what to think of them, but I admit both opening songs - especially the second one - have grown on me as I continued watching BSD, and to be fair, both fit quite nicely with the series’ quirky personality.
+The high points of the music are the two opening themes, “Thrash Candy” and “Reason Living," done by Granrodeo and SCREEN Mode respectively.
+At first, I wasn’t sure what to think of them, but I admit both opening songs - especially the second one - have grown on me as I continued watching BSD, and to be fair, both fit quite nicely with the series’ quirky personality.

 Now, as for the English dub, sadly only the first half of the series has been dubbed so far, and at the time of this review I have no idea what’s going on with the second half, but based on the half that we got, it’s one of Funimation’s most fun dubs in a while.

 Kaiji Tang’s role as Dazai is both hilarious and fitting like a glove, giving him a playful yet mysterious vocal.
 Max Mittlemen’s work as Atsushi is not bad, either, and actually helped me tolerate him.
-And the same goes to the rest of the dubbing crew, which includes the likes of Vic Mignogna and rising star Erica Lindbeck.
+And the same goes for the rest of the dubbing crew, which includes the likes of Vic Mignogna and rising star Erica Lindbeck.

-It’s clear that the actors had a lot of fun portraying their characters, with so much energy poured to both the humorous and serious moments, and I can’t wait to watch the series’ second half in dub and see how well it fared.
+It’s clear that the actors had a lot of fun portraying their characters, with so much energy poured into both the humorous and serious moments, and I can’t wait to watch the series’ second half in dub and see how well it fared.

 I find Bungo Stray Dogs to be a very fun, if deeply flawed, anime series.
 It has a lovely, likable cast of eccentric and wild characters, and they are truly the heart of the series.
-It’s funny, it’s touching, it’s exciting, but it always struggles keeping all those balls in the air, and its uneven tone ends up making one confused series.
+It’s funny, it’s touching, it’s exciting, but it always struggles to keep all those balls in the air, and its uneven tone ends up making one confused series.